Postal employees will find abundant employment, benefits, and retirement

 and life insurance coverage.

-The Office of Personnel Management (OPM) manages postal retirements and you
+The Office of Personnel Management (OPM) manages postal retirements and

-as you were enrolled in the program for the last five years.
+as long as you were enrolled in the program for the last five years.
 You can also

 continue life insurance coverage and if you participated in the